benallard/galileo/README.txt

 .. note:: The Fitbit Ultra tracker is **not supported** as it communicates
           using the ANT protocol.
 To synchronize it, please use libfitbit_.

-This script is mainly targeted at Linux because Fitbit does not provide any Linux-compatible software but, as Python is cross-platform and the libraries used are available on a broad variety of platforms, it should not be too difficult to port it to other
+This utility is mainly targeted at Linux because Fitbit does not provide any Linux-compatible software but, as Python is cross-platform and the libraries used are available on a broad variety of platforms, it should not be too difficult to port it to other